 • 1/2 ounce vodka

-Put the ingredients in a cocktail shaker with ice and mix well.
-Then, pour into your cheerful Clausmopolitan glass and enjoy!
+Put the ingredients in a cocktail shaker with ice, and shake until condensation forms on the outside of the shaker.
+Then, pour the drink into your cheerful Clausmopolitan glass and enjoy!

-The result is a gorgeous drink that will give you something to sip on while you unwrap gifts or enjoy your favorite Christmas movies on Netflix.
+The result is a gorgeous drink that will give you something to sip on while you unwrap gifts or enjoy your favorite Christmas movies.

 Say “Ho, Ho, Ho” to All Kinds of Christmas Spirits